ssenmosip/mosip-temp-documentation/Privacy-and-Security.md

-In MOSIP, privacy and security are highest priorities.
-As this is the first version of the project, there are a lot of open tasks for us to achieve our vision on these aspects.
-This document aims to highlight our thinking behind security and privacy.
+In MOSIP, privacy and security are highest priorities and this document details the measures that have been implemented in the platform so far.
+As an open source project we aim to continuously improve the security features and incorporate new developments through collaborations and community contributions.

 # Governing Principles
 MOSIP's approach on privacy and security is determined by the [framework principles](https://www.mosip.io/uploads/resources/5cc84b0a08284Country%20Engagement%20Principles_v2.pdf) under which it operates.